mycloudfun/kubernetes-cluster-vagrant/README.md

 After a couple of minutes (depending on your internet speed), the infrastructure part will be ready.

-### Step 3
+### Step 4

-Finally run the below script, which invoeks the Ansible to configure the whole setup:
+Finally, run the below script which invokes the Ansible to configure the whole cluster components:

 ```bash
 $ ./setup.sh
 ```

 Your cluster will be ready in a couple of minutes.
-The installations script will copy the necessary **kubeconfig**, which you can use to validate the status of your cluster from your local computer:
+The installations script will copy the necessary **kubeconfig**, which you can use later to validate the status of your cluster from your local computer:

 ```bash
 $ kubectl --kubeconfig ansible/buffer/admin.conf get nodes